A Prudent Framework for Understanding Risk-Awareness in Demand Response: Model and Preliminaries

 \end{definition}

-\textbf{Stochastic dynamic programming reformulation.} To reflect the non-anticipatively in the sequential decision-making under uncertainty, we use stochastic dynamic programming to reformulate \eqref{original_problem} by working backward and recursively solving a single-stage optimization, i.e., $\forall t\in [1,T]$:
+\textbf{Stochastic dynamic programming reformulation.} To reflect the non-anticipative nature in the sequential decision-making under uncertainty, we use stochastic dynamic programming to reformulate \eqref{original_problem} by working backward and recursively solving a single-stage optimization, i.e., $\forall t\in [1,T]$:

 where $Q_{t-1} (x_{t-1}|\lambda_{t})$ is the action-value function at stage $t-1$ parameterized by the price $\lambda_t$ at stage $t$, and $V_t(x_t)$ is the state-value function at stage $t$.

 We show the notation used in the whole paper.
 We use $g_t(p_t) = \partial G_t(p_t)/ \partial p_t$, $c_t(x_t) = \partial C_t(x_t)/ \partial x_t$, $v_t(x_t) = \partial V_t(x_t)/ \partial x_t$, $q_t(x_{t}|\lambda_{t+1}) = \partial Q_t(x_t|\lambda_{t+1})/ \partial x_t$ to express the first-order derivative of the action cost function, state cost function, state-value function, and action-value function, respectively, and above $\cdot$ to express second-order derivative, such as $\dot{g}$.
 We also combine the derivative of state-related cost and express it as $h_t(x_t)$, i.e., $h_t(x_t)=c_t(x_t)+v_t(x_t)$.